presidentbeef/brakeman-jenkins-plugin/README.md

 ## Compatibility

-This plugin requires the [Static Analysis Utilities Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Static+Code+Analysis+Plug-ins) (which is also called "analysis-core") but will *not* work with any version > 1.15.
+This plugin requires the [Static Analysis Utilities Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Static+Code+Analysis+Plug-ins) (which is also called "analysis-core") version >= 1.16.

-Brakeman only supports Rails 2.x at the moment.
-Rails 3 support is currently underway.